ihyledd/6ure-wiki/guide/moderator.md

 Coordinated raids or spamming with others is not allowed.
 You are banned as a result.

 > `hypocrisy`
 Using leaks while disapproving of leaking is hypocrisy and results in an immediate ban.
 This also applies if you defend your friends’ stuff while benefiting from others’ leaks.

+> `racism`
+Racism of any kind is strictly prohibited and violates both our rules and Discord’s Terms of Service.
+You are banned as a result.

 ## What are the responsibilities of a moderator? {#responsibilities}